vizui/designpatterns/docs/content/patterns/components/dialogs.md

 - Dialogs can be used for managing settings, editing/creating simple objects, confirming an action, or any other set of information/actions that warrant not leaving the page
 - Dialogs are usually opened from a click action
 - Dialogs may or may not block interactions "behind" or "under" the dialog (see <a href="#modes">modes</a>)
+- Dialogs can close the dialog by clicking outside of the

 #### Components
 __Header / title bar__
 - Short and concise title
 - Sentence case title
-- Dismiss icon if 'cancel/done' is applicable
+- Dismiss (X) icon if a non-destructive 'cancel/done' is applicable

 __Content__
 - Can contain text or UI controls focused on a particular task, process, or entitiy